 - Work with flour and butter using electric mixer until it has texture similar to sand.

-- Gradually combine egg whisked with milk and vanilla extract and work the mixture briefly until all the ingredients are well combined.
+- Gradually combine egg whisked with milk and vanilla extract and work the mixture briefly until all the ingredients combine.
 Line your muffin pan with paper liners and fill up to 3/4 in height with the prepared batter.

 - Cook in the pre-heated static oven at 160 – 175 ° C for 20 – 25 minutes or until the toothpick inserted into the center of the cupcake comes out clean.
 Once cooked, take the cupcakes out of the oven and baking tray and let them cool completely.